-On August 10, 2020, we announced the top-line results from our Phase 3 clinical trial (MSK-002) evaluating Firdapse[®] for the treatment of adults with MuSK-MG.
+On August 10, 2020, we announced the top-line results from our Phase 3 clinical trial (MSK-002) evaluating Firdapse® for the treatment of adults with MuSK-MG.
 Our trial was a multi-site, international (United States, Italy and Serbia), double-blind, placebo-controlled, clinical trial being conducted under a Special Protocol Assessment (SPA) with the FDA.
-The trial enrolled more than 60 MuSK antibody positive patients.
-It also enrolled more than 10 generalized myasthenia gravis patients who were assessed with the same clinical endpoints.
-However, achieving statistical significance in this subgroup of patients was not required.
-Details of this trial are available on www.clinicaltrials.gov (NCT03304054).
+Unfortunately, the MSK-002 trial did not achieve statistical significance on its primary endpoint or its secondary endpoint.
+However, we have recently concluded a detailed analysis of the data from this trial in an effort to understand why the MuSK-MG Phase 3 trial did not meet statistical significance on its endpoints, even though clinical improvement was observed by patients and investigators during the initial dose-titration period of the trial and in our previous proof-of-concept trial.
+We found in our analysis that there was a large degree of symptom variability during the double-blind withdrawal period.
+We believe that sources of such variability can be addressed in a redesigned study that may better demonstrate the efficacy of our drug for the treatment of MuSK-MG.